 In October 2013, the gardens Information Officer told me "Our tree has been propagated by cuttings and seed and we have plants (grown from cuttings) established elsewhere in the Garden."

 As far as I can ascertain, Saga Agricultural University in Japan is the only institution that has done any significant research into hybridization of the Australian native citrus varieties.
-A hunt around their website, using (for those unable to read Japanese) the Google Translate tool, will reveal several more pictures of Microcitrus virgata and some details of further breeding work done with it.
-Start from here.
+A hunt around their website, using (for those unable to read Japanese) the Google Translate tool, used to reveal several more pictures of Microcitrus virgata and some details of further breeding work done with it.
+However, the website has now been changed and this information seems to have disappeared.
+I have therefore made available some of their photos - click the link below.

 page created 22 Sept 2009, updated 4 Nov 2013